tranbom/veman/README.md

 when the virtual environment is deactivated `history` will automatically switch back to using the regular bash history file (usually ~/.bash_history).

+## Notes

+veman sources `~/.bashrc` in Linux. veman is mainly tested in distributions that are derivatives of Debian which automatically sources `/etc/bash.bashrc`.

+veman sources `/etc/profile` and `~/.bash_profile` in macOS.

 ## License